The Bankrate promise

 5. Unsecured borrowers need good credit

 Want to get an unsecured home improvement loan?
 To qualify for a large loan amount, you’ll need good credit — a credit score of 670 or more, according to the FICO credit scoring model.
-If you have poor or bad credit, you might not meet the lender’s minimum credit scoring requirements.
+You might not meet the lender’s minimum credit scoring requirements if you have poor or bad credit.
 Even if you are approved, you’ll most likely qualify for a lower loan amount with a higher interest rate.

 For example, a 5-year, $15,000 loan with a 6 percent interest rate will cost you $2,399.52 in interest.
 But a loan for the same amount with a 20 percent interest rate will cost you $8,844.50.